MarcSabatella/Campania/README.md

 "h" turns into natural,
 "o" and "0" turn into diminished and half-diminished symbols, and "^" turns into a triangle.
-"-" and "=" can be used and repeated to create dashes of arbitrary length to connect superscripted and subscripted numbers.
+"-" and "=" can be used and repeated to create dashes and double dashes of arbitrary length to connect superscripted and subscripted numbers.
+You can also use "\_" to add an additional parallel dash.
 Backslash before a character can be used to prevent the usual substitution (e.g., "\b" to prevent a "b" from turning into a flat).